Swiss National Library: History

-On June 28, 1894, an Act of Council created the library with the responsibility of collecting "Helvetica": all publications relating to the Swiss and Switzerland.
+On June 28, 1894 the Swiss parliament created the library with the responsibility of collecting "Helvetica": all publications relating to the Swiss and Switzerland.
 In 1899, the library opened to the public in the Federal Archives building.
 In 1931, the library moved to a newly-constructed building on Hallwylstrasse.
 The building was designed in the Modernist style of New Objectivity and is a listed historic monument.

 In 1991, a plan was made to construct underground stacks and modernize the building.
 The first underground stack opened in 1997 and holds books, literary archives, and special collections.
 The second underground stack opened in 2009 and holds newspapers and periodicals.
 The library expects it will have reserve storage capacity until 2038.
 Between 1994 and 2001, the library building was renovated to modernize and extend it.

 In 2000, the Centre Dürrenmatt Neuchâtel, a museum of Friedrich Dürrenmatt's works, opened as a unit of the library in Neuchâtel.

 Collections

 The Swiss National Library collection includes an extensive collection of books, newspapers, maps and atlases, official publications and printed music.
 The National Library's book collection contains the entire output of Swiss publishers in all languages and adds almost 15,000 new publications in a given year.
 There is no legal deposit law in place but rather an agreement with Swiss publishers.
 As of 2020, the library held 4.8 million publications.

 Special collections that are housed at the National Library include the Lüthi Bible Collection, musical estates, the Archives of the New Helvetic Society and many more collections on topics including library science, press and radio, politics, sports, science and genealogy.

 The National Library has an extensive poster collection as part of its Prints and Drawings department that covers Swiss poster production.
 The poster collection includes the Claude Kuhn Archive, which features over 350 posters created by the Bernese artist.

+The Library also collects born-digital publications.
+These are collectively known as “e-Helvetica”.
+This collection consists of six components: